Day 1

 What should be a grassy picnic area under water at Sproat Lake Provincial Park near Port Alberni, BC (photo: Tamara Vidito)

 As we rounded one corner, we got a view of a massive seaplane across the lake.
-We guessed that it had to be a waterbomber, based on the sheer size and massive underbelly.
+We guessed that it had to be a waterbomber, based on the sheer size and large underbelly.
 A bit of quick googling told us we were correct.
-Sproat Lake is home to two of the famed Martin Mars water bombers, now retired and no longer in use: the Philippine Mars and the Hawaii Mars, the latter of which is the only air-worthy Martin Mars left in the world.
+Sproat Lake is home to two of the famed Martin Mars water bombers, now retired and no longer in use: the Philippine Mars (retired in 2012) and the Hawaii Mars (retired in 2015), the latter of which is the only air-worthy Martin Mars left in the world.
+The massive water tankers — 120 feet long and 40 feet high with a 200-foot wing span — fought fires in B.C. and other provinces for over half a century.
+They could dump about 27,000 litres of water in a single drop.

 brewery